A Trip Towards Fairness: Bias and De-Biasing in Large Language Models: Experiments

 \subsection{On language modeling abilities and bias}

-Once we have established the presence of bias in all models, we aim to investigate if we can establish what makes models belonging to the same family perform in different ways.
+Since all models are biased, we aim to investigate if there is a reason that makes models belonging to the same family perform in different ways.
 First, we notice the absence of correlation between model size and bias presence (Figure \ref{model_size_bias}).
 Hence, we investigate a property usually related to model size, such as the perplexity of a model.
 The perplexity is related to model confusion, and large models generally have higher language modeling performances and lower perplexity.
 Figure \ref{model_perpl_bias} shows strong, negative correlations between average perplexity and $ss$ in LLaMA and OPT families on the StereoSet benchmark.
 Despite the trend appearing to be clear, due to the still limited number of models analyzed, it is not possible to assess the statistical significance of the results.
 This observed correlation requires further exploration.